Skip to content

 Printf("Monitor Max Skins: %d\n", monitor.iMaxSkins);

-// even all of it's handle objects
+// even all of its handles

 if (@monitor.self != null)